U.S. missionary said moved back to North Korean labor camp

-WASHINGTON A U.S. missionary being held in North Korea was moved from a hospital back to a labor camp last month on the same day he made a public appeal for Washington to help get him home, the U.S. State Department said on Friday, citing Swedish diplomats who met the prisoner.
+WASHINGTON A U.S. missionary being held in North Korea was moved from a hospital back to a labor camp last month on the same day he made a public appeal for Washington to help get him home, a U.S. State Department official said on Friday, citing a Swedish diplomat who met with the prisoner.

+"On January 20 he was moved back to a labor camp, according to a Swedish Embassy representative who met with him," an official of the U.S. State Department told Reuters.

-Bae, a Korean American, last appeared in public at Pyongyang Friendship Hospital on January 20 when he was paraded in front of a group of reporters and asked Washington to help him get home.
+Bae, a Korean American, last appeared in public at Pyongyang Friendship Hospital on January 20 when he was paraded in front of a group of foreign and local reporters and asked Washington to help him get home.

+Bae's 23-year-old son, Jonathan, said his father suffered from a number of health problems, including diabetes.

+"We're definitely really concerned that he's in there, we need to get him back as quick as possible," he said.

 Bae has acknowledged being a missionary and has said he conducted religious services in the North, one of the most isolated states on earth and long hostile to Westerners advocating religious causes.